US STOCKS-Optimism about 'cliff' boost market; financials lead

 After weeks of stalemate, President Barack Obama and Republican House Speaker John Boehner met at the White House on Monday, raising hopes that Washington will be able to head off steep tax hikes and spending cuts that threaten the economy.

 All of the S&P 500's 10 sectors were higher, led by financials and other growth-oriented sectors.
-The S&P Financial Index gained 2.1 percent, and shares of Bank of America jumped 4 percent to $11.
-In a research note Monday, Meredith Whitney Advisory Group shifted to a positive stance on financials and upgraded Bank of America, Citigroup and Discover Financial shares.
+The S&P Financial Index gained 2.1 percent, while the S&P consumer discretionary sector was up 1.8 percent.

 Boehner has edged closer to Obama's position by proposing to extend lower tax rates for everyone who earns less than $1 million.
 Still, his position remains far from that of President Obama.